LGBTQ+ Students of Color Resource Guide

 What Does It Mean to Be a Student of Color and LGBTQ+?

-College is a time for students to build their independence and engage in self-exploration.
-Additionally, during this period, many LGBTQ+ students are coming out or exploring their sexual and/or gender identity for the first time.
+College is a time for students to build their independence and find themselves.
+At the same time, many LGBTQ+ students are coming out or exploring their sexual and/or gender identity for the first time.
 This can be a challenging experience.

-Being an LGTBQ+ student and a student of color at a predominantly white campus can create feelings of isolation and loneliness.
+Being an LGTBQ+ student and a student of color at a predominantly white campus can make you feel isolated and lonely.
 LGBTQ+ students of color are more likely to report feeling uncomfortable on campus.
-They also encounter higher rates of harassment than their LGBTQ+ white peers and have higher rates of suicide.
+They also encounter harassment at higher rates than their LGBTQ+ white peers and have higher rates of suicide.

 Intersectionality refers to the interconnected ways that systems of oppression can affect people because of their multiple and overlapping social identities.
 Many LGBTQ+ people of color are disadvantaged by prejudices against their race, gender, and sexuality.
 Thus, they must navigate daily experiences of racism, homophobia, and transphobia.